lenafm/lenafm.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student in the Computational Social Science team lead by Camille Roth, at Centre Marc
-                        Bloch in Berlin, and at the Center of Analysis and Social Mathematics (CAMS) at École des hautes études en sciences sociales (EHESS) in Paris.
+I am a PhD student in the Computational Social Science team lead by Camille Roth, at Centre Marc Bloch (Berlin), and at the Center of Analysis and Social Mathematics (CAMS), EHESS (Paris).

 I am fascinated by many topics around the theory and application of complex networks.
-I am
-                        particularly interested in emergent dynamics of complex networks in the political and social sphere and in methods for the detection of intermediate-scale structures in networks.
+I am particularly interested in methods for the detection of intermediate-scale structures in networks and in the application of such methods to understand emergent dynamics of complex networks in the political and social sphere.

-In the context of the ERC [socsemics](https://socsemics.huma-num.fr/) project (Socio-semantic Bubbles of Internet Communities) my PhD project focuses on analysing and understanding online conversations and configurations of such conversations through the lens of complex networks.
-In particular, I am currently studying the diversity of block structure in networks, the relationship between metadata and such block structure, and these phenomena in the specific context of online interaction networks and semantic node attributes.
+In the context of the ERC [socsemics](https://socsemics.huma-num.fr/) project my PhD project focuses on analysing and understanding online conversations and configurations of such conversations through the lens of complex networks.
+Recently, I have been studying the diversity of block structure in networks and the relationship between metadata and such block structure, and these phenomena in the specific context of online interaction networks and semantic node attributes.